Where to get free state maps

 Not all states mail out road maps and travel guides.
 I don’t blame them either, because they cost money and let’s face it, people love free things.

-If the state map isn’t listed as an option on the travel guide page, you can still request a guide in hopes that it will come bundled with it.
+If the state map isn’t listed as an option on the travel guide page, request a guidebook.
+Sometimes they have maps hidden inside, or will package them together.

 Iowa map locations

-I was traveling on Christmas day so the rest of the building was shut down, but in all cases, the maps were still available on the walls.
+One time I was traveling on Christmas day and the building was shut down, but we spotten them on the wall.
 Even for the states that send maps, they still provide them inside.

 Missouri Maps at Travel Center